-Direct dyes are anionic dyes substantive to cellulosic fibers when applied from an aqueous bath containing electrolyte.
+Direct dyes are anionic dyes substantive to cellulosic fibers when applied from an aqueous bath containing electrolytes.
 Many of them also dye protein fibers.
 Direct dyes are very easy to apply and available in the market.

-- Direct dyes are water soluble dyes.
+- Firstly, direct dyes are water soluble dyes.

-- It is anionic in nature.
+- Secondly, it is anionic in nature.

-- It needs electrolyte for exhaustion.
+- Thirdly, it needs electrolyte for exhaustion.